rikie457/MadnessPool/doc/library-documentation.md

 A `GameModel` object represents the state of a single game, by way of a list of `Entity`s.

 When creating a `GameModel`, you need to specify the width and height of the virtual screen.
-Any `DrawView` displaying this game, will have to scale proportionally to make this fit exactly on the actual device.
+Any `GameView` displaying this game, will have to scale proportionally to make this fit exactly on the actual device.
 To prevent black bars on the sides or on the top and bottom, you should make sure the virtual screen size you specify matches the aspect ratio (the width/height ratio) of the actual screen.

 The `GameModel` can have an associated `GameModel.Listener`, to which it can send 'events' that consist of just a string indicating what kind of change was made to the model.
 The `Listener`, which may well just be an `Activity`, is responsible for updating the appropriate views when this happens.

-In the simplest case, there is just one View, which is a `DrawView`.
-In this case the `Listener.onGameEvent()` should just a `DrawView.show(gameModel)` to display the changed model.
+In the simplest case, there is just one View, which is a `GameView`.
+In this case the `Listener.onGameEvent()` should just a `GameView.show(gameModel)` to display the changed model.
 In more complicated cases, your `GameModel` or `Entities` may fire more specific events (using `GameModel.event(String)`, causing specific `View`s to be updated.
 For instance a `"score"` event can be sent when the `scoreTextView` should be updated.
 Events may also be used to trigger other behaviour, such as sound effects or vibrations.
 It is up to the Listener to implement these behaviours (or to delegate to objects implementing these behaviours).

 `GameModel`s are `serializable`, meaning the entire game state can easily be converted to and from a `String`.
 This can be used in the Android Activity to, for instance, resume a game after it has been moved to the background and stopped by the operating system.